mtimjones/7drl_2023_ideas/BorgRL.md

 damage = attacker.attack * random() + resistance
 ```

+If a drone or the borg attacks a wreck or container, it yields no resources.

 ## Progression System

 The leveling system is based upon Disgea[^1], with a gentle progression of xp per level.